webpro-nl/knip/README.md

 ## Compilers

-Knip v2 introduces compilers which allows to include files that are not JavaScript or TypeScript in the process of finding unused or missing dependencies.
+Knip v2 introduces compilers that allow to include files that are not JavaScript or TypeScript in the process of finding unused or missing dependencies.
 For instance, `.mdx`, `.vue` and `.svelte` files come to mind.

-Currently this is only supported by using `knip.js` or `knip.ts`.
+Currently, this is only supported by using `knip.js` or `knip.ts`.
 Provide a `compilers` object in the configuration where each key represents the extension and the value is a function that takes the contents of these files as input and returns JavaScript or TypeScript as output.
-Here is an example that compiles `.mdx` files to JavaScript so these files and their imports and exports become part of the analyis:
+Here is an example that compiles `.mdx` files to JavaScript so these files and their imports and exports become part of the analysis:

 ```js
 import { compileSync } from 'mdx-js/mdx';